ffalt/aufschreib/README.md

 	...
 	];

-if you edit the categroies you need to set the parameter for the Bayesian filter, too.
+if you edit the categories you need to set the parameter for the Bayesian filter, too.

 'Specify the classification thresholds for each category.
 To classify an item in a category with a threshold of x the probably that item is in the category has to be more than x times the probability that it's in any other category.
 Default value is 1.'
 [Source](https://npmjs.org/package/classifier)